huoguoml/huoguoml/README.md

 pip install huoguoml
 ```

-or get the development version, which is updated with every commit on the dev branch:
+or get the development version, which is updated with every commit on the main branch:

 ```bash
 pip install huoguoml-dev